-If there is no cursor movement, using GND as a reference, look at the output of ICI pin 2 on the MP-C Serial Control Interface with an oscilloscope.
-Each time the RESET switch is depressed you should see the transmitted bit train of pulses (serialized CR, LF and "\") come out this pin.
-If you do, then you should be able to trace the signal to the output connector of the MP-C interface, where if still present indicates a problem with the terminal or its connections to the computer.
-If you do not see the bit train coming out of IC1 pin 2, then your problem is probably somewhere within the computer system.
+If there is no cursor movement, using GND as a reference, look at the output of IC1 pin 6 on the MP-S Serial Control Interface with an oscilloscope.
+Each time the RESET switch is depressed you should see the transmitted bit train of pulses (serialized CR, LF and "" or "\$") come out this pin.
+If you do, then you should be able to trace the signal to the output connector of the interface, where if still present indicates a problem with the terminal or its connections to the computer.
+If you do not see the bit train, then your problem is probably somewhere within the computer system.

-Final Chassis assemble
+Final Chassis Assembly

-After you have installed and checked all of the boards within the system including of course the MP-M memory board(s) and optional interface cards you should complete the chassis assembly.
+After you have installed and checked all of the boards within the system including, of course, the MP-M and/or MP-8M memory board(s) and optional interface cards you should complete the chassis assembly.

-- ( ) Unplug the unit. - ( ) Attach the front and rear panels to the chassis base plate using $\#6-32 \times 1/4$ screws, lockwashers and nuts.
+- () Unplug the unit. - () Attach the front and rear panels to the chassis base plate using #6 32 x 1/4" screws, lockwashers and nuts.
 Orient the rear panel so the four large holes are directly behind the interface card slots.
-The line card should be brought out the hole directly behind the power transformer. - ( ) Snap the five large plastic bushings into the rear panel from the outside of the panel. - ( ) Route any interface I/O cables thru the large holes in the rear panel. - ( ) You should have 5 wire ties left over from the MP-P assembly.
-Distribute them anywhere necessary to keep the wiring in neat bundles. - ( ) Snap the tinnerman clips over the holes on the front and rear panel edges. - ( ) Set the cover over the unit, tucking the lower edge on each end inside the chassis base plate. - ( ) Position the cover so its holes align with those on the front and rear panels. - Place the metal trim strips around the front and rear panels sandwiching the cover between the trim strip and panel.
-Secure with #6 32 x 3/8" screws.
+The line cord should be brought out the hole directly behind the power transformer. - () Snap the five large plastic bushings into the rear panel from the outside of the panel. - () Route an interface I/O cables thru the large holes in the rear panel. - () You should have 5 wire ties left over from the MP-P assembly.
+Distribute them anywhere necessary to keep the wiring in neat bundles. - () Snap the tinnerman clips over the holes on the front and rear panel edges.

+- () Set the cover over the unit, tucking the lower edge on each end inside the chassis base plate. - () Position the cover so its holes align with those on the front and rear panels. - () Place the metal trim strips around the front and rear panels sandwiching the cover between the trim strip and panel.
+Secure with #6 -- 32 x 3/8" screws.